Impactful Design Considerations for a New Salon or Spa Space

 While it’s impossible to predict all of the applicable finances with such a wide range of scenarios, here are a few guidelines to take into account:

-- If you are doing a build-out in a strip centre or other retail space, you should budget about $200 per square foot for the construction, fixtures and furnishings, inventory, and other start-up costs, in order to get you to the point of opening.
+- If you are doing a build-out in a strip center or other retail space, you should budget about $200 per square foot for the construction, fixtures and furnishings, inventory, and other start-up costs, in order to get you to the point of opening.
 So, a 2000 square foot space would cost $400k.

 - Depending on your service mix and region, you will likely need six to eight months of operating capital, until you are bringing in enough revenue to meet your costs.
-That is likely to be in the neighbourhood of another $75k.
+That is likely to be in the neighborhood of another $75k.

 - Commercial real estate rental rates vary based on your region and a variety of other factors, but you can typically expect to spend anywhere from $18 per square foot (per year) to as high as $36 per square foot.
 So, at $20 per square foot, your monthly rent for a 2000 square foot space would be $3,333.
 Utilities are typically extra.